GeoffreyAA/bitme/README.md

 The program comes with a default language of English and can be translated into others.
 To do so, open the "English.lng" file in a plain-text editor, like Notepad, and translate all the words on the right-hand side of the equal-to sign (=).
 Then, save it as another file, using UTF-8 encoding without the byte-order mark, or plain ANSI.
 Lastly, rename the file to that of the language: "French.lng" for example.
 The extension must be ".lng" for the file to be recognised.

 Download BitMe only from its [official page](https://github.com/GeoffreyAA/bitme).
-This is free software; do not pay for it anywhere.
+It is free; do not pay for it anywhere.

 Building